team-eternity/eternity/docs/readme.txt

 Bugs Fixed (between 4.02.00 and 4.03.00):

++ Fixed a crash happening when looking at non-power-of-2 midtextures straight on their edges.
+Eliminated the risk of illegal memory access when it would not crash.

 + Fixed a glaring portal autoaim failure (it was affecting wads like Heartland).

 + Fixed problems with noise alert propagation through linked portals.